MinaProtocol/mina/rfcs/0000-transition-frontier-listener.md

   - Alternative: Add incremental calculation to the transition frontier itself -- this adds unrelated complexity to the frontier code
   - This design allows for more data to be incrementally calculated based on activity in the transition frontier while adding minimal complexity to the frontier itself.

+  An alternative implementation of this "Listener" solution would have the transition frontier hold a list of listener functions that have signature `Breadcrumb.t -> unit`, so the `t` is embedded in the closure of the listener.
+This is much simpler from a types perspective but may be less clear/explicit.

 ## Prior art
 [prior-art]: #prior-art